daviddwk/freefish/README.md

 ## Listing Assets

-Avilable tanks, fish, and ducks are `.json` files placed into the appropriate subdirectories of ~/.config/freefsh/.
+Available tanks, fish, and ducks are `.json` files placed into the appropriate subdirectories of `~/.config/freefsh/`.
 They can be listed using the `-l` flag.
-The names of these assets can then be used to specifiy which tank to use and which fish and ducks to fill it with.
+The names of these assets can then be used to specify which tank to use and which fish and ducks to fill it with.
 ```
 $ freefish -l
 ```